blinkbitcoin/stablesats-rs/README.md

 **Purpose**: Connects to the Galoy banking backend (which powers Blink wallet) to monitor user transactions of the dealer-account and calculates the target liability balances.

 **How transaction polling works**:
-- **GraphQL endpoint**: Uses the `StablesatsTransactionsList` query against Galoy's GraphQL API of the dealer account
+- **GraphQL endpoint**: Uses the `StablesatsTransactionsList` query against Blink's GraphQL API of the dealer account
 - **Cursor-based pagination**: Uses `before` cursor parameter to fetch transactions in reverse chronological order (newest first)
 - **Batch size**: Fetches 100 transactions per request
 - **Continuous polling**: The `poll_galoy_transactions` job runs periodically to import new transactions